gharrison121/speech-to-text-accessibility/README.md

 The modifications include changing default configuration options and functions to open a POST request to a server hosted with server.js as well as displaying a URL to the page which contains the outputted speech-to-text.

+The system uses a Bing Speech API key which will expire on 14th January 2018.

 There does exist an issue where the speech recognition will not initially work and may take many refreshes before functioning as it should.
 This may be an issue with Mozilla Firefox.